speedstarkawaii/macos-dumper/handbook.md

 first call above ## literal pool for: "Random.new requires 0 or 1 argument"

+literally anywhere that arguments get checked

+fun fact lua_settop is only a function down.

 around  at least 8 instructions above

 ***************************************************************************